101arrowz/isoworker/README.md

 # isoworker

-Isomorphic workerization with context in under 4kB
+Isomorphic workerization with context in 6kB

 ## Why?

 Worker threads allow you to run code without blocking the event loop or slowing down your browser.
 They can be used for hard number-crunching, running WASM without freezing the browser, parallel processing, and many more cool possibilities.

 If you're not experienced with build tools or are creating a library, however, using worker threads is virtually impossible.
 Nothing works on all platforms, with all build tools, and doesn't require embedding the codebase as a string.
+Moreover, it's not possible to transfer data, particularly complex classes and objects, to the worker thread without using JSON.
 That's why most "asynchronous" packages such as [JSZip](https://github.com/Stuk/jszip) still run on the main thread in an event loop.
-While running in the event loop is fine, it doesn't allow your JS to take advantage of multiple CPU cores.
+While running in the event loop is fine, it doesn't allow your code to take advantage of the multiple CPU cores that exist on most devices; everything still runs on one thread.

-This package abstracts all difficulties away by making your standard functions magically run in a separate thread in all environments.
+In just 6kB of pure JavaScript (3kB gzipped), `isoworker` abstracts all these difficulties away by making your standard functions magically run in a separate thread in all environments.
 You don't even need a new file to run your code, and unlike other workerization packages, you can actually call other functions and use variables from your worker.
+The serializer is the heart of the package;

 A subset of this package is used in [`fflate`](https://github.com/101arrowz/fflate), the fastest compression library for JavaScript.
 It's been immensely useful for supporting Node.js and browsers as old as IE11 while still offering *true* parallelization potential.